libbymiller/beep/README.md

  * open [beep](http://localhost:8000/beep.html) and [listen page](http://localhost:8000/listen.html) in separate windows; allow it access to microphone
  * type something in the box in beep.html to transmit it to listen.html

+*Update* 2025 - this didn't seem to work between browser windows (chrome noise cancelling?) but did between my iphone and laptop.

 or

 ### Raspberry Pi C code